MTrab/energidataservice/README.md

 #### HACS

 - Ensure that HACS is installed.
-- Add this repository as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories)
 - Search for and install the "Energidataaservice" integration.
 - Restart Home Assistant.